tranquilitybase-io/tb-activator-gft-base/README.md

 # GFT (Generic) Base Activator Repository [Source Code Variant]

-The tb-activator-gft-base repo has been developedto provide a general template for the creation of new activator repos.
+The tb-activator-gft-base repo has been developed to provide a general template for the creation of new activator repos.
 As well as considerably accelerating development, this will ensure cross-comparability and uphold consistent standards for any activator repo.
+For example, the tb-activator-gft-datazone repository is based on the template outlined here.

 The activator can be installed either through the docker package (recommended) or via the underlying source code.
 Both of these are available in the repository.
 This README file describes installation using underlying source code.
 The 'Docker' folder provides instructions for installation using the docker package.